 Note for Deed Signature: Guidance on executing agreements, including some statutory requirements to ensure the execution is effective, are detailed in the ‘Executing Agreements Fact Sheet’, found on the Procurement and Contracting intranet page at:

-http://ibss/PublishedWebsite/LatestFinal/836F0CF2-84F0-43C2-8A34-6D34BD246B0D/Item/EBDAF9B0-2B07-45D4-BC51-67963BAA2394
+http://ibss/PublishedWebsite/LatestFinal/836F0CF2-84F0-43C2-8A34-6D34BD246B0D/Item/EBDAF9B0-2B07-45D4-BC51-67963BAA2394.

 This guidance is developed for Commonwealth Personnel and should be used to assess the Contractor’s execution of the Deed.
 The Contractor should seek its own independent legal advice on its execution of the Deed.

 (INSERT APPROPRIATE CONTRACTOR’S EXECUTION CLAUSE)